seph702/LevelViewer64/README.md

 Note: running `make` will also recompile a byte-perfect ROM from the dumped textures and source code.
 The recompilation is fairly time consuming.
 If you only want to extract texures, just run the `extract_assets.py` script.

+IMPORTANT NOTE: the code in sm64 is still changing slowly.
+The original (1.0) commit of this project worked on sm64 up through at least refresh 10.
+Further updates to sm64 broke two of LevelViewer64's parsers.
+This most current version properly parses refresh 15.
+If it breaks again in the future and you still want to use this project, you can always [download](https://github.com/n64decomp/sm64/archive/1372ae1bb7cbedc03df366393188f4f05dcfc422.zip) refresh 15 of sm64 directly from their repository.
+Once you've extracted sm64's source code, follow their directions as usual to install requirements, place a properly named baserom in the directory, and finally run sm64's asset extraction script.

 #### Run Level Viewer 64

 1. Once textures have been dumped, clone this project: `git clone https://github.com/seph702/LevelViewer64.git`